 Autumn is the time of year when trees change colors.
 Depending on the type of tree, different colors may be predominant.
 Of the prominent fall colors, red stands among the brightest.
-At Arbor Pro Tree, your tree service in Arvada, CO, we’re here to answer some common questions regarding what trees turn red in the fall and why.
+At Arbor Pro Tree, we're here to answer some common questions regarding what trees turn red in the fall and why.

 Many deciduous trees lose their leaves in autumn to conserve energy during the winter.
 The leaves and branches provide the tree with all the needed nutrients for the growing season, so without the leaves, the tree does not need to expend energy maintaining its foliage.